arildjensen/cis-puppet/README.md

 - cis::linuxcontrols (implements the specific controls with a general name, e.g. cis::linuxcontrols::c0001, allowing for future re-use)
 - cis::el6 (maps directly to a specific CIS control for RHEL6, e.g. cis::el6::1_1_17 for control 1.1.17 in the benchmark)
 - cis::el7 (maps directly to a specific CIS control for RHEL7, e.g. cis::el6::4_7 for control 4.7 in the benchmark)
+- cis::awslinux (maps directly to a specific CIS control for AWS Linux)

 User-Controlled Settings
 ========================